rednafi/crusher/README.md

  🌳  person.age : int  =>  30
 ```

 * Additionally, you may choose to export the output as a markdown file.
-To do so, you'll have to provide the export part of the destination file—
+To do so, you'll have to provide the export part of the destination file:

 ```
 crusher \